 Next, I perused the existing questions and answers in the template.
 There are some cool options available including using pictures with the question, to accompany the answers, or even a combination.
-Seemed to me though that the defaults in the template were nice, and I didn’t feel like messing with success, so I left the these as prescribed in the existing template.
+It seemed to me though that the defaults in the template were nice, and I didn’t feel like messing with success, so I left these as prescribed in the existing template.

 All good content offers end with a call to action, so what did I want people to do?
 I decided that since this is a top of funnel offer it seemed like a good time to ask them to follow us on Facebook, so I changed the CTA button to blue and linked to our Facebook Page.

 This is where Interact really shines if you ask me.
 We are a HubSpot partner agency and we really love to automate as much of our marketing as possible.
 While lots of apps and software products offer integrations with HubSpot and other platforms, not all integrations are created equal.
 There’s nothing I find more disappointing than an integration that does little more than add a contact to my CRM.
 We rely on automation, so the cool thing about Interact is that we can set triggers that not only create a contact but add that contact to a workflow.

 The options here are pretty robust too.
 You can have different workflows trigger for each of the different quiz outcomes, you can even trigger workflows based on responses to specific questions.
 It’s slick—SUPER slick.